 Rosey went on to attend the Royal College of Music, London.
 There, she furthered her classical training but also found herself exposed to a wider spectrum of musical practice including composition, conducting, choral, chamber and orchestral music.

 The mentorship of legendary piano teacher, Yonty Solomon, had a big influence on her musical persona.
-She was amazed that Yonty was originally a jazz pianist who had only begun studying classical piano at the age of fourteen.
-Each of their musical tutorials would begin with improvisation and Yonty actively encouraged her to explore all genres of music.
+She was inspired that Yonty was originally a jazz pianist who had only begun studying classical piano in his early teens.
+Each weekly tutorial would begin with improvisations where Yonty actively encouraged her to explore all genres of music.

 This continuous search for new and unprecedented modes of music-making has been the animating inspiration of her career ever since.
 It also explains her penchant for collaboration: Each new project affords her another opportunity to learn and expand the scope of her own experience and imagination.